HomeHome Repair & DIYHow to Prep Drywall for Paint: Step-by-Step Guide

 6. Apply a High-Quality Drywall Primer

 Primer is crucial because it seals the drywall, prevents uneven paint absorption, and enhances adhesion.
 Choose a high-quality drywall primer and apply it evenly with a roller or brush.
 Make sure to cover the entire surface.
-Related article: “do you need to primer before painting.”
+Related article: “Do you need to primer before painting.”

 7. Let the Primer Dry Completely